mperry68/InfradevConsultingWebsite/src/content/blog/compliance-employing-canadians-guide.md

 For most U.S. companies, working with an EOR provider is the most efficient and cost-effective way to ensure full compliance while focusing on your core business.

 Ready to ensure full compliance for your Canadian employees?
-[Contact InfraDev Consulting](/eor) to learn how our EOR services handle all compliance requirements for your team.
+[Contact InfraDev](/eor) to learn how our EOR services handle all compliance requirements for your team.